Monte Carlo pathwise sensitivities for barrier options: Monte Carlo one-step survival pathwise sensitivities for discretely observed barrier options

-In the following work we will assume an equidistant time increment $\Delta t=(t_1-t_0)=\dots=(t_T-t_{T-1})$ between the monitoring dates, whereas a generalization would be straightforward.
-With this assumption we follow $(t_T-t_0)=T \Delta t$.\\ By splitting the integral at the first observation, see e.g.\ \cite{alm}, we obtain
+with the standard normal distribution $\phi$, the time increment between the first observation and the current time $\Delta t:=(t_{1}-t_0)$ and $S_1(z)$ the value of $S$ at the first observation with \eqref{S}.
+In the following work we will assume an equidistant time increment $\Delta t=(t_1-t_0)=\dots=(t_T-t_{T-1})$ between the monitoring dates, leading to $(t_T-t_0)=T \Delta t$, whereas a generalization would be straightforward.
+By splitting the integral at the first observation, see e.g.\ \cite{alm}, we obtain